Ethodeus/breaking-bad-info-page/README.md

 <br>

 ## How It's Made:
-Breaking Bad is one of my favorite shows, and as my second attempt to work with API's, I decided to create this simple website focused on getting information from the characters' endpoint by adding a simple query parameter to the HTTP url requesting information.
+Breaking Bad is one of my favorite shows, and as my second attempt to work with APIs, I decided to create this simple website focused on getting information from the characters' endpoint by adding a simple query parameter to the HTTP url requesting information.

 <h2 align="center">Techs used:</h2>